BenTarman/Youtube-Song-Tracker/README.md

-Youtube a playlist called "My Mix" which contains the music you listen too frequently.
+Youtube makes a playlist called "My Mix" which contains the music you listen too frequently.
 Since I use youtube as my main "music player" this program attempts to emulate traditional music players like itunes via web automation of youtube.

-Currently this is only using my local firefox  profile and uses jsut a terminal.
+Currently this is only using my local firefox  profile and uses just a terminal.
 Though the scripts can be added to taskbars such as polybar relatively easily.